luizbgomide/EclipsePhase2e-ptbr/src/09/03-the-new-economy.md

 As a general rule, autonomists do not respect the concept of private property.
 Ownership of private property is seen as one person depriving everyone else from the value of what they own.
 The natural world, resources, the means of production, infrastructure — these are all parts of the commons, to be held and shared by everyone.
 This is especially true of intellectual property; ideas and culture are to be shared and remixed, not hoarded.

 Calm down: this does not mean you need to share your underwear with other people.
 Autonomists make a distinction between property and personal possessions.
 The various portable things that you have fairly accumulated over time for your immediate and personal use are yours.
-No one's going to bother taking it when they can just make their own anyway (though they might borrow it in an emergency).
+No one’s going to bother taking it when they can just make their own anyway (though they might borrow it in an emergency).
 Everything else is communal, to be borrowed and returned.
 If there is a scarcity of something, use is determined by greatest need.
 Hoarding, materialism, and other propertarian instincts are seen as a blight to be stamped out.

 Different communities establish different methods for approving use of collective resources.
 On technosocialist Titan, special requests or changes to allowances are put to an immediate vote over the mesh, based on the value of the request (if public) and the requestor’s reputation.
 Many habitats have an AI or a review board established to moderate requests.
 Scum and other anarchist groups rely on more complex, decentralized methods (I know of at least one scum swarm that requires public performances, bake offs, or trial by combat, depending on the day of the week).
 Public cornucopia machines have simple queues.
 Those who need priority access politely ask those ahead and hope their reputation wins them some charity.
 Those whose names appear on the queue too often or who pull too heavily on rare resources without giving back to the community take a hit to their reputation.
 Disagreements can sometimes end with someone in the healing vat, the winner getting pummeled on social media, and neither getting many favors in the future.
 Agents should look for and take advantage of ways to jump the line in urgent situations.
 Otherwise you may find yourself waiting in line to fab your plasma rifle as venerable Uncle Wu is using the machine to print out a thousand tiny robots for tonight’s dance party.